 Early Notables of the Barleg family (pre 1700)

 Notables of the family at this time include William Barley (1451-1521) of Albury, Hertfordshire.
 He was attainted of treason for his support of Perkin Warbeck and lost all his lands.
-Pardoned in 1501, he was once again in possession of his lands, including the manors of Wicken, Elsenham, Albury, Wickhamstead and...
-Another 63 words (4 lines of text) are included under the topic Early Barleg Notables in all our PDF Extended History products and printed products wherever possible.
+Pardoned in 1501, he was once again in possession of his lands, including the manors of Wicken, Elsenham, Albury, Wickhamstead and Moulsham. he was High Sheriff of...

-Migration of the Barleg family to the New World and Oceana
+Migration of the Barleg family

-at great expense in ships that were overcrowded and full of disease.
+At this time, the shores of the New World beckoned many English families that felt that the social climate in England was oppressive and lacked opportunity for change.
+Thousands left England at great expense in ships that were overcrowded and full of disease.
 A great portion of these settlers never survived the journey and even a greater number arrived sick, starving, and without a penny.
 The survivors, however, were often greeted with greater opportunity than they could have experienced back home.
 These English settlers made significant contributions to those colonies that would eventually become the United States and Canada.
 An examination of early immigration records and passenger ship lists revealed that people bearing the name Barleg arrived in North America very early: Anthony Barley who settled in Virginia in 1653; Elizabeth Barley settled in Barbados in 1654; Michael Barle arrived in Philadelphia, Pennsylvania, in 1751.